Calculate Strahler Stream Order Numbers

 Introduction

-Stream order can be used to identify and classify stream types based on the number of tributaries connected to it.
+Stream order can be used to identify and classify stream types based on the number of tributaries it receives.
 This tutorial will cover preparing your data before using the StreamOrderCalculator transformer to determine stream order based on the Strahler Algorithm.
 The Strahler algorithm classifies streams without a tributary as order 1.

 The first source dataset is a digital elevation model of the area surrounding Austin, Texas.